Dallas Schools with Recording Arts Training Programs

 This diploma program is 45 weeks in length and provides students with an understanding of audio recording equipment and operations.
 Students learn to set up audio equipment with various configurations to capture different sorts of sounds.
 Some of the required courses include audio engineering, studio techniques, music mixing and mastering, production and songwriting, post-production audio, live sound reinforcement, the business of music and business communications.
 Students in these courses may access seven different studios on campus, as well as a live sound facility and a remote recording truck.
 Real, hands-on experience is encouraged.

 Cedar Valley College

 Students enrolling at Cedar Valley College can pursue both academic and technical programs.
-The commercial music and recording technology department features five full-time and 17 adjunct faculty members.
 Opportunities are available to pursue two certificates and associate's degree in recording technology.

 Recording Technology Certificate

 Students can pursue a 1-year or 2-year recording technology certificate at Cedar Valley College.
 Both programs provide commercial musicians with recording skills, including mixing, production, session procedures and microphone selection.
 The 1-year certificate is 21 credits and covers topics in audio engineering, Musical Instrument Digital Interface (MIDI), music business and recording techniques.
 Students in the 2-year program must complete 39 credits and take additional audio engineering courses.

 Associate of Applied Science in Recording Technology